waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **HEADBUTT_TREE**: An interactable tree, requires the Headbutt move.
 Impassable.
 - **INCENSE_BURNER**: An impassable decorative object.
 - **Item Interaction:** The game requires a specific item type for some interactions.
 The sick Miltank needs a generic 'BERRY' and will not accept functionally similar but differently named items (e.g., 'MINT BERRY').
 This was confirmed by the interaction prompt.
 - **LADDER:** Can function as a standard traversable tile (e.g., on a pier) or a warp tile.
 Its function must be verified by checking for a <Warp> child element in the map XML.
-Activation methods are complex and context-dependent. **Burned Tower B1F Anomaly:** The ladder at (10, 8) is NOT a simple step-on warp.
-Failed tests include: stepping on and pressing 'Up', stepping on and pressing 'A', interacting from adjacent tile (9, 8), entering from below (10, 9 -> 10, 8), and entering from above (10, 7 -> 10, 8).
-The solution is not a simple, direct interaction.
+Activation methods are complex and context-dependent.
 - **LEDGE_HOP_DOWN/LEFT/RIGHT**: One-way traversable tiles.
 - **LONG_GRASS**: Fully traversable tile.
 Wild Pokémon can be encountered here.
 - **MART_SHELF**: Impassable terrain, functions like a wall.
 - **PC**: An interactable object used to access the Pokémon Storage System.
 Impassable.
+- **PIT (Context-Dependent):** This tile's function varies by location.
+  - **Olivine Lighthouse:** One-way warp downwards.
+  - **Burned Tower:** Inactive puzzle element, requires an external trigger (defeating rival).
+  - **Ecruteak Gym:** Confirmed to be one-way warps that send the player back to the gym entrance area.
 - **PLANT**: A decorative object that functions as an impassable WALL tile.
 - **RADIO**: An impassable object.
 - **SIGN**: An impassable, interactable object.
 Functions as a wall.